cghiaus/dm4bem_book/_sources/intro.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/cghiaus/dm4bem_book/blob/main/LICENSE)

-Developing control algorithms requires dynamic models of the processes.
-This Jupyter Book explores the modeling of thermal transfer in buildings through thermal networks.
-It outlines the construction of elementary thermal networks and their assembly to create the thermal network of complex systems, such as a building.
-Additionally, it presents the transformation of these thermal networks into state-space representation, which can then serve for simulations, as demonstrated here.

-This book does not cover the development of control algorithms.

-The book uses `dm4bem` module written in _Python 3.9_ (and tested on _Pyhton 3.11_).
+State-space representation is widely used for developing control algorithms.
+This Jupyter Book shows how thermal transfer in buildings can be modeled by complex thermal networks, assembled from elementary thermal networks, that are converted in state-space representation.
+These steps are implemented by using `dm4bem` module written in _Python 3.9_ (and tested on _Pyhton 3.11_).
+The book does not cover the development of control algorithms.

 __Quick overview__